Is the Death Doula Path Right for You? Take the Free Quiz →

 • Teaching about the dying process

-• Explaining care options
+• Explaining care options clearly

-• Advocating for patient preferences
+• Advocating for individual preferences

 • Facilitating family communication

-• Bridging healthcare team conversations
+• Bridging conversations with care teams

-Creating Safe Spaces for Difficult Conversations
+Creating Space for Difficult Conversations

-Active Listening Without Judgment
+Deep Listening Without Judgment

 Practical Support: Planning and Coordination